 After the service and Christian Education

-After the time of food and fellowship, which is roughly 15 min (though we like to talk), the Christian Education Hour will begin.
+After the time of food and fellowship, which is roughly 15 min (though we like to talk), the Christian Education Hour will begin at 11:00 AM.
 You are welcome and encouraged to pick a class that looks right to you and join them.
 The listings of those classes can be found here.
 If you have children 2nd grade and up the list of their classes can be found here.

 Other items of interest